jacobswan1/MTG-pytorch/README.md

-# Still Undering Updating and Building
+# Still Under Updating and Building
 # attribute_grounding

 A demonstration on how to load and ground the attribute can be found at : Demo.ipynb